irebernardidev/VeggieNosh-MP3/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download) was used to create files pages and produce the code for the project.
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used during the testing phase to test the responsiveness of the site and to check for any bugs.
 - [TinyPNG](https://tinypng.com/) was used to compress images.
+- [UI Avatars](https://ui-avatars.com/) was used to generate avatars with initials from names.
 - [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) a google chrome extension to enable you to view JSON as raw data or parsed.